nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets.md

 Snippets are for advanced NGINX users who need more control over the generated NGINX configuration, and can be used in cases where Gateway API resources or NGINX extension policies don't apply.

-Users can configure Snippets through the `SnippetsFilter` API. `SnippetsFilter` is an [HTTPRouteFilter](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.HTTPRouteFilter) that attaches to an HTTP/GRPCRoute rule and is intended to modify NGINX configuration specifically for that Route rule.
+Users can configure Snippets through the `SnippetsFilter` API. `SnippetsFilter` can be an [HTTPRouteFilter](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.HTTPRouteFilter) or [GRPCRouteFilter](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.GRPCRouteFilter), that can be defined in an HTTP/GRPCRoute rule and is intended to modify NGINX configuration specifically for that Route rule. `SnippetsFilter` is an `extensionRef` type filter.

 ---